Tungnath Temple Trek

 Tungnath Weather

-The minimun and maximum temperature in December in Tungnath is -5°C and 9°C respectively.
-The weather is generally chances of snowfall in December and you would feel chilling cold throughout the day.
-Heavy Woolen clothes are recommended for Tungnath in December.
+The minimun and maximum temperature in March in Tungnath is -4°C and 10°C respectively.
+The weather is generally covered with snow in March and you would feel chilling cold throughout the day.
+Heavy Woolen clothes are recommended for Tungnath in March.